Trail offers outdoor recreation

 The trail passes through a variety of scenic areas, including wetlands, wooded areas, and agricultural lands.

 The paved portions of the trail accommodate the planned uses of walking, hiking, biking, jogging, dog walking, inline skating, and rollerblading.
-Motorized vehicles are not permitted on the trail.
+Motorized vehicles are not permitted on the trail in Carver County.